spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/audit-logs.md

 1. Log in to Local UI.
 For more information, refer to [Access Local UI Console](access-console.md).

-2. In the left **Main Menu**, click **Audit Log**.
+2. In the left **Main Menu**, click **Diagnostics**.
+Then click the **Logs** tab.
 You can view all audit log entries on this page.
-By default, local UI will display log entries dated up to one year ago.
+Local UI will display log entries dated up to one year ago.

-3. To download the log files, click the **Download Logs** button in the upper-right corner.
+3. To download the log files, click the **Download** button in the upper-right corner.
 This will download all files in the `/var/log` folder, including archived old log files as well as any additional log files you configured to be stored in the directory.

 ### Validate